A/N: Edited! Changed some stuff.. but not too much stuff. :)

 The blond grumbles for a moment before glancing at her over his shoulder.
 "Come on, then."
-He starts walking onto the street, and Nanase rushes to keep up with him.
+He starts walking onto the street, and Nanase rushes to keep up with his large strides.

 "Ah, Shizuo-san, you don't have to take me there if you don't want to," Nanase looks down at the bundle of roses in her arms, "Directions would be fine..."
 Really, she'd get lost even worse with verbal directions, but he's already helped her out once tonight.
 Nanase knows she'll feel guilty if she's keeping him from any engagements.

 "It's fine, I guess.
 I don't have anything else to do, anyways."
-She peeks down towards his backside a bit awkwardly, hoping he doesn't notice her looking - nothing there.
-He's telling the truth, again.
+He says, adjusting the glasses perched on his face.
+He's telling the truth again, she realizes.